koopjs/koop-provider-example/README.md

 ## With Docker

-- `docker build -t koop-sample-provider .`
+- `docker build -t koop-provider-sample .`
-- `docker run -it -p 8080:8080 koop-sample-provider`
+- `docker run -it -p 8080:8080 koop-provider-sample`

 ## Publish to npm
 - run `npm init` and update the fields